Semley Baptist Chapel Plaque

 Story:

-William Wills was born in 1890 in Stratton, Dorset and baptised at Winterbourne Monkton, Dorset, on 19th October, 1890.
+William Wills was born on 8 Jun 1890 in Stratton, Dorset and baptised at Winterbourne Monkton, Dorset, on 19th October, 1890.
 He was the son of Alfred John Wills, a Dairyman, and Laura Wills (nee Gollop).
 His siblings included Alfred Edward, born in 1891, who also died in the war.
-At the time of the 1911 Census he was single and living at White Bridge, Semley, Wiltshire.
+At the time of the 1911 Census his parents were living at White Bridge, Semley, Wiltshire, whist William was employed as a live in servant for Gertrude Fisher, Dowager Countess of Moray, at Westfield House, Wimborne, Dorset.
 He enlisted in Dorchester as a Private in the 5th Battalion of the Dorsetshire Regiment (Service No. 10639).
-He served in France & Flanders and was awarded the Victory, British War and 1915 Star medals.
-He died on 1st October 1916 and was buried at Boulogne Eastern Cemetery, Boulogne-sur-Mer, Pas de Calais, France (grave id.
+He served in the Balkans from 11 Jul 1915 and later on in France & Flanders.
+He was awarded the Victory and British War Medals as well as the 1915 Star.
+He died of wounds sustained in action at the Station Hospital 13, Boulogne, on 1st October 1916 and was buried at Boulogne Eastern Cemetery, Boulogne-sur-Mer, Pas de Calais, France (grave id.
 VIII.C.163).
-He is remembered on the Semley Baptist Chapel plaque, now in St Leonard's Church, and on the War Memorial in St. Leonard's Churchyard.
+He is remembered on the Semley Baptist Chapel plaque, now in St Leonard's Church, and on the War Memorial in St. Leonard's Churchyard, Semley, Wiltshire.

 Images: